Pricing information for unfair dismissal and wrongful dismissal claims in the employment tribunal

 The time that it takes from taking your initial instructions to the final resolution depends largely on the stage at which your case is resolved.

 If a settlement is reached during pre-claim conciliation, your case is likely to take up to four weeks, depending on ACAS.
-It is the Employment Tribunal that lists hearings, and as this is outside our control, it is difficult to say but it can take some months.
+It is the Employment Tribunal that lists hearings, and as this is outside our control, it is difficult to say but it can take between 6 and 12 months and sometimes even longer.
 We will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.